-As can be seen, there are still gaps in what nationally representative data can provide, such as on indigenous populations, those in coastal areas or LGBTIQ+ and Gender Diverse communities, but it can better refine groups.
+As can be seen, there are still gaps in what nationally representative data can provide, such as on adat populations, those in coastal areas or sexual and gender diverse groups, but it can better refine groups.
 We complemented the analysis of the left-behind identified in literature review and expert polling (information not available in nationally representative data) with summaries from relevant reports and other publications.